Ken Sutcliffe: Early life and career

-Nine Network Sport Broadcaster
+Career

 Sutcliffe first joined the Nine Network in 1979 at station TCN9-Sydney, appearing in World of Sport with Ron Casey and became the main sports presenter on the Nine Network TCN-9 Sydney's evening news in 1988 following the departure of Mike Gibson to Network Ten. and remained in that role until his retirement and final Nine News sports report on 8 December 2016.

 Sutcliffe was a long-time host of the Nine Network's Wide World of Sports productions, initially joining the programme in 1982.
 After a year as a co-host on Graham Kennedy's late night news programme in 1988, he rejoined WWOS as host in 1989.

 During his time with Wide World of Sports and Nine News, Sutcliffe hosted coverage of and reported on the Summer Olympics in Los Angeles (1984) and London (2012), the America's Cup defence in Fremantle (1987), and the Winter Olympics in Calgary (1988), Albertville (1992), Lillehammer (1994) and Vancouver (2010).

 He hosted four Commonwealth Games for the network: Brisbane in 1982, Auckland in 1990, Kuala Lumpur in 1998, and Melbourne in 2006.

 In addition he presented Wimbledon for 20 years, the US Open Tennis Championships for more than a decade, and was in Augusta, Georgia in 1997 hosting the Masters telecast when Tiger Woods broke through for his historic victory (he also hosted eight other Masters telecasts).

 Sutcliffe hosted Rugby League Grand Finals and the State of Origin series, as well as the US Open Golf, the Pan Pacific and Olympic swimming trials plus the World Swimming Championships in Japan and the Brisbane Goodwill Games.

 On 2 November 2016, Sutcliffe announced he would retire from his role as Nine News sports editor and Nine News Sydney sport presenter at the end of the year.
 He was replaced by Cameron Williams.